Orono will have a new mayor next year after voters on Tuesday overwhelmingly selected challenger Bob Tunheim over incumbent Dennis Walsh.

 Orono is home to about 8,000 people.
 It borders a portion of Lake Minnetonka and surrounds the city of Long Lake.
 The two cities are locked in a lawsuit and face a trial next year, as Long Lake officials accuse Orono of trying to poach their firefighters after Orono broke off to form its own department.

-Some residents and business owners have also questioned the value of a new public works facility or deals that transferred Lake Minnetonka property rights to city officials.
-Public meetings have at times devolved into shouting, with speakers and elected leaders trading pointed words or suing each other.
+Some residents and business owners have also questioned the value of a new public works facility and deals that transferred Lake Minnetonka property rights to city officials.
+Public meetings have at times devolved into shouting, with speakers and elected leaders trading pointed words or suing one another.

 The mayor presides over City Council meetings, serves as a spokesperson for Orono and can declare emergencies, if needed.
 The position pays $4,200 per year.
 Local elections have drawn many multiples of that in campaign donations.